 There might even be some subscriptions that you don’t use often anymore.
 Cut them out until you meet your savings goal.

 An easy way to look over every bill is to print off your last month’s bank statement.
-Go through each transaction and ask yourself these 3 questions:
+Go through each transaction, highlight every bill and ask yourself these 3 questions:

 - Can I negotiate for a better rate?